 So what are you waiting for?
 Click here to get started.
 Then, choose File > Download as > whatever file type you’d like to make your own copy.

 And Keep Coming Back

 Don’t forget about your budget once you make it: budgets are living documents.
 Record your expenses, set goals, and go back to see how you are doing.
 You can make adjustments, too—either in the budget (to make it more realistic), or in your spending (to stay in line with your goals).

 The most important thing is: get started!
 Once you’re comfortable with making a budget, you can think about changing categories to reflect your spending habits or trying different ways of tracking your expenses.
 For example, Mint and LearnVest also offer budgeting tools popular among young professionals.
 Whatever you choose, just make sure it works for you, or else you won't use it regularly.

-Photo courtesy of MoneyBlogNewz.
+Photo of money courtesy of MoneyBlogNewz.